-Our Senior College program lets you to earn a QCE or ATAR outcome at the end of Year 12 by studying Queensland Curriculum and Assessment Authority (QCAA) registered subjects.
+Our Senior College program allows you to earn a QCE or ATAR outcome at the end of Year 12 by studying Queensland Curriculum and Assessment Authority (QCAA) registered subjects.
 Depending on your goals, these qualifications can help you transition to tertiary study or secure a job.

 The ATAR pathway:

 The employment pathway:

 English Communication focuses on content and skills which will prepare you for employment.
 You will be expected to read, view and discuss a wide range of texts and media including novels, films, documentaries and songs.

-Mathematics A is a QCAA subject that can contribute to an OP for university entrance.
+Mathematics A is a QCAA subject that can contribute to an ATAR for university entrance.
 Mathematics A will equip you with the skills to manage the mathematics you will encounter in everyday life, as well as those that you will experience in non-science university courses.

 Pre-vocational Mathematics provides a broad base of practical mathematics if you are planning a vocational outcome.
 The course is organised under various themes with a focus on numeracy and basic mathematical skills that are encountered in day-to-day living with practical applications relating to vocational areas.

 Biology will give you an understanding of the complex and diverse world of organisms and the natural systems that affect them.
 You will get the chance to complete experiments that investigate problems related to the living world, including plant and animal physiology, genetics and ecology.

 The program of study is based on a thematic, life-related approach to the study of science and draws from the disciplines of biology, chemistry, earth sciences and physics.
 Science in Practice uses a contextualised approach, where units deliver the core through electives to enhance your scientific understanding of the physical world.